First, let’s do a broad comparison between the two options.

 |Parking||PODS can be challenging to park||Rental trucks are street legal almost everywhere|

-With container moving companies, there are also drop-off and pickup fees, transportation fees, storage fees (when applicable), and sometimes fuel surcharges or per-mile fees.
+With container moving companies, your quote will include drop-off and pickup fees, transportation fees, storage fees (when applicable), and sometimes fuel surcharges or per-mile fees.

 With truck rental companies, there are often base day rates, mileage fees, gas fees, environmental fees, and late-return fees if your move takes longer than you expect.

-Keep all that in mind when you’re looking at these price averages for both services, and get your own, accurate quotes before making any decisions based on price.
+Keep all that in mind when you’re looking at these price averages for both services, and get your own quotes from multiple companies to get an accurate estimate for your move.

 Cost for a Local Move